So … you want to know how to remember things.

 However, you necessarily do not need to visualize, and can physically walk through your home too.
 In fact, the idea of the memory palace is to make use of all your senses – auditory, kinesthetic (touch), and so on.

 Associate each item that you wish to remember with a specific object or space in your home.
 For example, if you are trying to remember a new language, you might want to store all the words related to weather in your wardrobe.

 Associating items within your mind with a real physical space helps your brain ‘file’ important things to remember more easily.

 Mind Palaces can be used to remember names, faces, languages, lists, academic material, and pretty much anything under the sun.
 I talk about the Memory Palace in more detail in this article.

 2. Spaced Repetition

 It’s easier to remember something that you read yesterday than a paragraph you have read a year back.
 Hermann Ebbinghaus referred to this as the forgetting curve.
 His research into the psychology of memory observed that we forget most newly acquired information within a few hours or at the most a couple of days.

 The spaced repetition method is all about practicing remembering at the right time.

 You do that by reinforcing a bit of information in your mind just when you are about to forget it.

-A simple way of applying this technique is to use flashcards.
+A simple way of applying this memory technique is to use flashcards.
 You can organize your flashcards into three batches depending on how easy it is for you to remember.

 If you remember something clearly, test yourself with the same flashcard within ten minutes, but if you do remember, test yourself at a longer interval.

 There are several tools out there that claim to be spaced repetition software, but which are actually not.
 If you wish to try out spaced repetition, the best approach is to make your own flashcards.

 3. Use Chunking to Remember